matteo005/Happiness_Project/README.md

 4. Created some visualization to understand and to grasp general picture about data by different variables, criteria, and time.
 5. Develop Ho (null hypothesis) and Ha (alternative hypothesis)
       Ho: Higher GDP and Higher Happiness index do
-7. Calculated data that is associated with different regions and countries by associated happiness index and GDP. , regions, GDP, and Happiness index in order to answer question was asked.
+7. Calculated data that is associated  with happiness index and GDP in different countries and regions to answer questions were asked.
-8. Create soem visual
+8. Final results of study.

 ## Tools:
  - Git Bash